 The evolution of multilingual websites is an inevitable result of global business demands and internet technological advancements:

-In the early days of the internet, multilingual websites were typically created by simply duplicating HTML files and placing different language versions in different directories.
+In the early days of the internet, multilingual websites were typically created by simply copying HTML files and placing different language versions in separate directories.

 Pain Points: Extremely high maintenance costs, difficult content updates, and search engines struggling to accurately identify language relationships.